 Nursing theory and application are introduced in the practicum setting, with focus on the comprehensive and continuing care of expectant and newly expanded family systems.
 12 contact hours.

-Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224 and NURS 225.
+Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224 and NURS 225 or NURS 225W.

 Offered: Fall, Spring.